 B. PROCEDURE

-1. This manual shall be adopted as the Employer's official policies and procedures by signature of the Employer.
-Upon adoption, the Employer shall provide sufficient copies of this manual to each supervisor.
+1. This manual shall be adopted as the Employer's official policies and procedures by Board of Health resolution.
 Thereafter, on the effective date of the manual, the Employer shall sign the cover page and each section of the three (3) ring, master volume of the manual.

-2. The City Manager shall thereafter make and distribute a copy of the manual to each of the Employer's department heads and maintain a list of each department head receiving a copy and the date issued.

-3. Department heads shall make and distribute a copy of the manual to each of their supervisors and maintain a list of each supervisor receiving a copy and the date issued.

-3 4.
+3 2.
 Each employee shall be provided with access to a copy of the manual to read.
 After reading or having it read to them, the employee shall sign an Acknowledgment Form, located in Section 9, which shall be placed in the employee's personnel file.
-Employees shall not read this manual during work time unless authorized to do so by their supervisor.

 AMENDMENT SECTION 1.07